tastejs/todomvc/architecture-examples/knockback/README.md

 ## Getting started

-You need [CoffeScript](http://coffeescript.org) to compile if you make changes to the files in the `src` folder.
+[CoffeeScript](http://coffeescript.org) is required to compile this application if you make changes to the files in the `src` folder.

 ## Compile